 About

-Dr. Kim holds a dual PhD in Electrical Engineering and Nanotechnology from the University of Washington, and a BS and MS in Mechanical Engineering from Stanford University.
-His research has been published and won best paper awards at several international conferences.
-He also holds patents in the area of advanced materials, nanotechnology, and medical devices.
+Dr. Kim holds a dual Ph.D. in Electrical Engineering and Nanotechnology from the University of Washington and B.S. and M.S. degrees in Mechanical Engineering from Stanford University.
+He is a named inventor on multiple patents and has received best paper awards at international conferences.